NixLine-org/nixline-baseline/README.md

 The **NixLine Baseline** defines the foundational Nix expressions and policies used by all repositories in the [NixLine-org](https://github.com/NixLine-org) organization.
 It provides the shared Nix logic, governance rules and automation logic that all NixLine consumer repositories rely on.

-## ⚠️ Security Warning
+## Security & Configuration

-**This baseline repository is a critical trust point.** Changes here automatically propagate to all consumer repositories.
-See [SECURITY-BASELINE.md](SECURITY-BASELINE.md) for mandatory security requirements.
+This baseline provides organization-wide policy management with comprehensive validation.
+See [SECURITY-BASELINE.md](SECURITY-BASELINE.md) for security best practices and recommended branch protection settings.

 ## Table of Contents